-Channel An area adjacent to an unconfined stream channel where channel migration is likely migration zone (CMZ) associated wetlands, and low terraces are indicators of these zones.
+Channel An area adjacent to an unconfined stream channel where channel migration is likely migration zone (CMZ) An area adjacent to an unconfined stream channel where channel migration is likely to occur during high flow events.
+The presence of side channels or oxbows, stream-associated wetlands, and low terraces are indicators of these zones.
 The extent of these areas will be determined through site inspections using professional judgment.